Life Insurance for Clarinex users.

 Clarinex isn’t really a medication that is used to treat what one would generally consider a “life-threatening” or “serious” condition.
 And while we’ll be the first to admit that suffering from some of the pre-existing medical conditions that Clarinex is used to treat certainly isn’t a whole lot of fun, rarely do they cause one to suffer from serious injury or death.

-If you are unfortunate enough to suffer from some serious allergies and Clarinex is simply one of several medications that you may be using to help you manage your symptoms, it is possible that an insurance company may choose to deny your life insurance application which is why in some cases you may find that prior to being approved for coverage an insurance underwriter may ask for some additional clarification about why you have been prescribed Clarinex.
+If you are unfortunate enough to suffer from some serious allergies and Clarinex is simply one of several medications that you may be used to help you manage your symptoms, it is possible that an insurance company may choose to deny your life insurance application which is why in some cases you may find that before being approved for coverage an insurance underwriter may ask for some additional clarification about why you have been prescribed Clarinex.